 Well here are the facts: weight loss helps.

-It doesn’t seem to matter which diet gets you there, if you have PCOS and are overweight, losing weight will improve your PCOS – it can reduce acne, reduce unwanted hair growth on the face and other parts of your body and improve your menstrual regularity.
+It doesn’t seem to matter which diet gets you there, if you have PCOS and are overweight, losing weight will improve your PCOS.
+Losing weight can reduce acne, reduce unwanted hair growth on the face and other parts of your body, reduce inflammation and improve your menstrual regularity.
 It may even cure your infertility!

 For more PCOS and fertility tips, continue to check in with the GENESIS Fertility Blog.